kyma-project/busola/README.md

 > - Installs dependencies for the [libraries](#components).
 > - Builds all the [libraries](#components).

+Visit [Install Kyma Dashboard manually](docs/install_dashboard_manually.md) to learn how to install the Dashboard with Istio Ingress and how to install it on a Kyma cluster.

 ## Configuration

 Learn about the [default configuration](#default-configuration) in Busola and [how to change it](#change-the-configuration).